Bitou Deputy Mayor Faces Backlash for Alleged Gun Discharge at Family Event

 Source: UGC

-Police in the Southern Cape are investigating the Deputy Mayor in the Bitou local municipality in Plettenberg Bay, Nokuzola Kolwapi, for discharging a firearm in public during a family gathering in Kwanokuthula on Sunday, 21 December 2025.
+Police in the Southern Cape are investigating the Deputy Mayor in the Bitou local municipality in Plettenberg Bay, Nokuzola Kolwapi, for allegedly discharging a firearm in public during a family gathering in Kwanokuthula on Sunday, 21 December 2025.

-A video of the incident, captured by someone present at the time of the incident, was posted on X. The clip began circulating on social media, drawing wide public criticism and resulted in the ANC in the Victor Molosi Region threaten to lay charges.
+A video of the incident, captured by someone present at the time of the incident, was posted on X. The clip began circulating on social media, drawing wide public criticism and resulted in the ANC in the Victor Molosi Region threatening to lay charges.

 What happened?